rmwferguson/markdown-cv/index.md

 Grant: __The Aerosol Society Small Research Grant 2017__ - Using metagenomics for fine-scale resolution of pathogen functional and phylogenetic diversity in farm bioaerosols

 `2016`
-Grant:__Aerosol Society Undergraduate Research Bursary__ - Investigate structure of bioaerosol bacterial communities in different size factions using culture independent methods.
+Grant: __The Aerosol Society Undergraduate Research Bursary__ - Investigate structure of bioaerosol bacterial communities in different size factions using culture independent methods.